JuliaRandom/RandomNumbers.jl/docs/src/man/bases.md

 The other generic functions such as `rand(::AbstractRNG, ::Dims)` and `rand!(::AbstractRNG, ::AbstractArray)` defined in `Base.Random` still work.

-The constructors of all the types of RNG are designed to take `seed` as their parameters, and can be called with no parameter.
+The constructors of all the types of RNG are designed to take the same kind of parameters as `srand`.
 For example:

 ```jldoctest
 julia> using RNG.Xorshifts